 6.2 Events Beyond the Control of iwebsitez.com

-iwebsitez.com will not be liable for breach of contract where that breach was due to software, hardware or electrical failure, natural events such as fire or other events beyond the control of iwebsitez.com.
+iwebsitez.com will not be liable for a breach of contract where that breach was due to software, hardware or electrical failure, natural events such as fire or other events beyond the control of iwebsitez.com.

 6.3 Supply and Pricing of Services

-iwebsitez.com reserves the right to use whoever it feels appropriate at the time for third party software & services and to alter its prices as necessary without prior notice and without affecting existing contractual pricing agreements.
+iwebsitez.com reserves the right to use whoever it feels appropriate at the time for third-party software & services and to alter its prices as necessary without prior notice and without affecting existing contractual pricing agreements.

 This Agreement shall be governed by the laws of the UK which shall claim venue and jurisdiction for any legal action or claim arising from the contract between iwebsitez.com and the Client.
 The said contract is void where prohibited by law.

 7.2 Survival of Contract

 Where one or more terms of the said contract are held to be void or unenforceable for whatever reason, any other terms of the contract not so held will remain valid and enforceable at law.

 7.3 Change of Terms and Conditions

 These terms &conditions may change from time to time.
 The Client will be informed of revisions as and when they are issued.

 7.4 Terms and Conditions of Customer Domain Registration and Customer Web Hosting